Jacob Meyers Player Props: Astros vs. Angels

 Angels Pitching Rankings

-- The Angels' 4.25 team ERA ranks 15th among all MLB pitching staffs.
+- The Angels' 4.27 team ERA ranks 17th across all MLB pitching staffs.

-- The Angels rank 14th in baseball in home runs given up (62 total, 1.1 per game).
+- The Angels rank 14th in baseball in home runs surrendered (62 total, 1.1 per game).

+- Ohtani makes the start for the Angels, his eighth of the season.
+He is 5-1 with a 2.91 ERA and 90 strikeouts in 65 2/3 innings pitched.

+- The righty's most recent time out was on Sunday against the Miami Marlins, when he tossed six innings, surrendering one earned run while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.